Another contender ousted from race to replace UK PM Johnson

 The contest was triggered when Johnson resigned as Tory leader last week after government ministers began resigning en masse due to months of ethics scandals.
 He will remain in office as a caretaker prime minister until his replacement as party chief is chosen.

-Truss had been seen as a front-runner, but gained fewer votes Wednesday than Mordaunt, who scores highly in polls of party members.
+Truss had been seen as a front-runner, but gained fewer votes both Wednesday and Thursday than Mordaunt, who scores highly in polls of party members.

 Unlike Sunak and Truss, Mordaunt didn’t hold a senior post in Johnson’s government, though she was a junior minister.
 An affable politician from a military family, she is widely seen as a breath of fresh air.